zouanchao/UI-TARS-desktop/packages/sdk/README.md

   parseBoxToScreenCoords,
   type ScreenshotOutput,
   type ExecuteParams
+  type ExecuteOutput,
 } from '@ui-tars/sdk/core';
 import { Jimp } from 'jimp';

 export class CustomOperator extends Operator {
+  // Define the action spaces and description for UI-TARS System Prompt splice static MANUAL = {
+    ACTION_SPACES: [
+      'click(start_box="") # click on the element at the specified coordinates', 'type(content="") # type the specified content into the current input field', 'scroll(direction="") # scroll the page in the specified direction',
+      // ...more_actions
+    ],
+  };

   public async screenshot(): Promise<ScreenshotOutput> {
     // Implement screenshot functionality
     const base64 = 'base64-encoded-image';